davibelo/FullStackWebDevDjangoHTMX/notes/createDjangoNotes.md

 OBS: When building for 2nd time, Docker will only build according to file changes, so it will build faster

+### Optional test, not linking your local folder to the container

 - Run the container, with:

         docker run -p 8005:8000 --name djangoproj djangoproj